kamilczerw/jd-rs/docs/status.md

 - Confirmed JSON Pointer rules and context-validation errors surfaced by the Go code so tests can assert byte-for-byte parity.
 - Noted that the plan's `-test` flag mention maps to internal reverse-diff checks because the upstream CLI exposes no such flag; captured this in ADR 0001.
 - Validated reverse diff behavior matches Go by iterating elements in reverse order, swapping additions/removals, and inheriting metadata explicitly so property-based round-trips succeed.
+- Re-checked merge rendering in Go and confirmed `RenderMerge` funnels through `json.Marshal`, which collapses integral floats to integer tokens, so Rust canonicalization must emit `5` instead of `5.0` for merge fixtures.

 ### Findings & References
 1. **Native renderer layout & color diffing** – `DiffElement.Render` emits metadata headers, list context, and colorized single-string diffs using an LCS of runes; our port must replicate the exact control flow and ANSI codes.【0e54f4†L18-L156】